yomorun/yomo-sink-socketio/README.md

 # yomo-sink-socketio

-The example of [socket.io](https://socket.io/) for yomo-sink which can show the realtime data on a web page.
+The example of [socket.io](https://socket.io/) for yomo-sink which can be used to show the realtime data on a web page.

 ## How to run the example